tiagohcorreia/LAPR2/docs/sprintA/us001/01.requirements-engineering/Readme.md

 > **Answer:** From the project description: "As an unregistered user, I want to display listed properties".
 For now this is the only functionality of the system that the non-registered user can use.

-> **Question:** When an unregistered user opens the application, are there already properties being listed?
+> **Question:** When an unregistered user opens the app, are there already properties being listed?
 If the answer is "YES": then by default, by which criteria are the properties listed?
 If the answer is "NO": is it mandatory for the user to choose an option (type, number of rooms) or can he/her simply request to view a list of properties that will be automatically ordered, for example, by "most recent"?
 >
 > **Answer:** If the system does not contain any properties, the system should show an empty list of properties.